Author and Job Role: George Bell, Criminal Justice Policy & Commissioning Officer

 I approve the recommendation(s):

-Signature: PCC Lisa Townsend (wet signed copy held in OPCC)
+Signature: Police and Crime Commissioner Lisa Townsend (wet signed copy held at PCC Offices)

 All decisions must be added to the decision register.